LarryYuki/liri-node-app/README.md

 - do-what-it says

 ## Technologies used:
+- Spotify API
+- OMDB API
+- Bands In Town API
 - Node.js
+- Javascript
+- NPM packages

+## What Each Command Does
+### LIRI searches Bands in Town for concerts, Spotify for songs, and OMDB for movies.

+- 1 node liri.js concert-this '<artist/band name here>'

+- Searches the Bands in Town Artist Events API for an artist and renders     the following information about each event to the terminal:

+   - Name of the venue

-- javascript
+   - Venue location

-## How to Run Liri app

-- Users can use terminal to input the commands above to get info
+   - Date of the Event (using the format "MM/DD/YYYY")

-- Exapmle: node liri.js spotify-this-song <song name here>
+- 2 node liri.js spotify-this-song '<song name here>'

-- This will show the following information about the song in your terminal/bash window:
+- Displays the following information about the selected song in your         terminal/bash window

-  * Artist(s)
+  - Artist(s)
-  * The song's name
+  - The song's name
-  * A preview link of the song from Spotify
+  - A preview link of the song from Spotify
-  * The album that the song is from
+  - The album containing the song
+  - If no song is provided, the program defaults to "The Sign" by Ace of Base.

+- 3 node liri.js movie-this '<movie name here>'

+  - This will output the following movie information to your terminal/bash window:

+  * Title
+  * Year movie was released
+  * IMDB Rating
+  * Country where movie was produced
+  * Language(s)
+  * Plot of the movie
+  * Actors in the movie

+ - 4 node liri.js do-what-it-says

+ - Runs spotify-this-song for "I Want it That Way".

   ## Maintain and Contributes
   - Larry Nan
 <!-- uncomment notes -->
-Clearly state the problem the app is trying to solve (i.e. what is it doing and why) Give a high-level overview of how the app is organized Give start-to-finish instructions on how to run the app Include screenshots, gifs or videos of the app functioning Contain a link to a deployed version of the app Clearly list the technologies used in the app
-State your role in the app development

-What the project does
-Why the project is useful
-How users can get started with the project
-Where users can get help with your project
-Who maintains and contributes to the project